xyxj1024/xyxj1024.github.io/_posts/2022-12-03-march-attacks-raspberry-pi.md

 [^3]: If a cache line is cleaned, the contents of the dirty cache line are written out to main memory, and the dirty bit is cleared, which makes the contents of the cache and the main memory coherent.
 This is only applicable if the write-back policy is used.

 [^4]: Michael G. Bechtel and Heechul Yun, "Denial-of-service attacks on shared cache in multicore: Analysis and prevention," In *Proc.
 IEEE Real-Time Embedded Technol.
 Appl.
-Symp.*, 2019, pp. 357-367.
+Symp.*, 2019, Pages 357-367.

+[^5]: Doug Burger, James R. Goodman and Alain K&auml;gi, "Memory bandwidth limitations of future microprocessors," In *ISCA'96: Proceedings of the 23rd annual international symposium on Computer architecture*, May 1996, Pages 78-89.

-[^5]: John Paul Shen and Mikko H. Lipasti, *Modern Processor Design: Fundamentals of Superscalar Processors*, Waveland Press, 2013.
+[^6]: John Paul Shen and Mikko H. Lipasti, *Modern Processor Design: Fundamentals of Superscalar Processors*, Waveland Press, 2013.
 Note that ARMv7 supports both SMP and CMP kernels.

-[^6]: Tiled multi-core architectures are specifically designed to scale easily as improvements in process technology provide more transistors on each chip.
+[^7]: Tiled multi-core architectures are specifically designed to scale easily as improvements in process technology provide more transistors on each chip.
 In a tiled multi-core, each core is combined with a communication network router to form an independent modular "tile."
 By replicating tiles across the area of a chip and connecting neighboring routers together, a complete on-chip communication network is created.
 Processors of any size can be built by simply laying down additional tiles.

-[^7]: A "core" includes the instruction processing pipelines (integer and floating-point), instruction execution units, and the L1 instruction and data caches.
+[^8]: A "core" includes the instruction processing pipelines (integer and floating-point), instruction execution units, and the L1 instruction and data caches.

-[^8]: See: Thomas Moscibroda and Onur Mutlu, "Memory performance attacks: denial of memory service in multi-core systems," *SS'07: Proceedings of 16th USENIX Security Symposium on USENIX Security Symposium*, August 2007, Pages 1-18.
+[^9]: See: Thomas Moscibroda and Onur Mutlu, "Memory performance attacks: denial of memory service in multi-core systems," *SS'07: Proceedings of 16th USENIX Security Symposium on USENIX Security Symposium*, August 2007, Pages 1-18.

-[^9]: David Kroft, "Lockup-free instruction fetch/prefetch cache organization," *ISCA'81: Proceedings of the 8th annual symposium on Computer Architecture*, May 1981, Pages 81-87.
+[^10]: David Kroft, "Lockup-free instruction fetch/prefetch cache organization," *ISCA'81: Proceedings of the 8th annual symposium on Computer Architecture*, May 1981, Pages 81-87.

-[^10]: Denis Hoornaert, Shahin Roozkhosh, Renato Mancuso and Marco Caccamo, "Work in Progress: Indentifying Unexpected Inter-core Interference Induced by Shared Cache," *2021 IEEE 27th Real-Time and Embedded Technology and Applications Symposium (RTAS)*, 18-21 May 2021, Nashville, TN, USA.
+[^11]: Denis Hoornaert, Shahin Roozkhosh, Renato Mancuso and Marco Caccamo, "Work in Progress: Indentifying Unexpected Inter-core Interference Induced by Shared Cache," *2021 IEEE 27th Real-Time and Embedded Technology and Applications Symposium (RTAS)*, 18-21 May 2021, Nashville, TN, USA.

-[^11]: The L1 Data cache of ARM Cortex-A53 supports only a Write-Back policy.
+[^12]: The L1 Data cache of ARM Cortex-A53 supports only a Write-Back policy.
 It normally allocates a cache line on either a read miss or a write miss.
 In the Write-Back policy, a write buffer can be used to minimize latency.
 When a read miss occurs, the dirty cache is first copied to the write buffer after which the memory can be read, filling the cache with the new data.
 Only then the main memory is updated by the write buffer.